Room, Leeds – Restaurant Review

-How should you approach a concept restaurant, when the only concept a restaurant really needs, is good food?
+How should you approach a concept restaurant, when the only concept a restaurant really needs is good food?

 It’s a trendy joint, too.
-If you’re put off by the cool-set using the bar on a weekend, eat somewhere else, but the Yorkshire-born co-founders of the establishment (there are other branches in Liverpool and Manchester) understand a lack of pretension is essential in these parts.
+If you’re put off by the cool-set using the bar on a weekend, eat somewhere else.
+But the Yorkshire-born co-founders of the establishment (there are other branches in Liverpool and Manchester) understand a lack of pretension is essential in these parts.
 The informality is integral to this scene.

 So how do you approach a concept restaurant like Room?
 With a nudge and a wink and a knowing smile – but also with confidence.
 This is not a concept designed to paper over cracks and culinary shortfalls.
 The food stands up on its own.
-Which, when all’s said and done, is all you need to know.
+Which, when all’s said and done, is all you really need to know.

 Expect to pay about £30 per head for dinner.